moonmaster9000/couch_visible/readme.markdown

     hidden_article = Article.create
     hidden_article.hide!

-    Article.by_hidden
+    Article.map_by_hidden.get!
-    Article.count_hidden
+    Article.count_by_hidden.get!
-    Article.by_shown
+    Article.map_by_shown.get!
-    Article.count_shown
+    Article.count_by_shown.get!

-You can use all of the typical options you would normally use in your `view_by`-created methods.
+You can use all of the typical CouchDB options you would normally use in your queries.
+If you're unfamiliar with this format, checkout the `couch_view` gem, which `couch_visible` depends on: http://github.com/moonmaster9000/couch_visible

 ## CouchPublish / Memories Integration